web-developer-django25/contacts-app/README.md

 ## API Endpoints

-The application includes a REST API powered by Django REST Framework:
+The application includes a REST API:

 - `GET /api/contacts/` - List all contacts
 - `POST /api/contacts/` - Create a new contact